mthimma/scib/README.md

-The goal of scib (single-cell integration and benchmarking) is to provide a unified way to perform data integration and benchmarking when the ground truth is available.
+The goal of scib (single-cell integration and benchmarking) is to provide a unified way to perform data integration and benchmarking when the ground truth is available xxx.

 # INSTALLATION